 Make the Vegan Pie Crust

 Mix the Dough: Preheat the oven to 425°F. In a large bowl, combine the flour and salt.
-Add the oil and mix until the dough comes together with small pea sized pieces.
-Add in the cold water, then using your hands, press the dough together into a ball.
+Add the oil and mix until the dough comes together.
+Mix in 1 tablespoon of the cold water, then using your hands, press the dough together into a ball.
 If the dough seems dry or is not holding together, add another tablespoon of water.

-Form the pie crust: Press the dough evenly into the bottom of the deep dish pie plate and up the sides to about 1/4" wide.
-Depending on how thick you like your crust, you may want to remove some of the dough and save it to make pastry leafs for a finishing touch.
+Form the pie crust: Press the dough evenly into the bottom of the deep dish pie plate and up the sides to about ¼" or⅓" wide, depending on how thick you like your crust.
 Neatly crimp the edge of the pie dough as desired.